 One day birding experiences are aimed at spotting colourful macaws, as well as more than 300 other avian species found in and around the reserve, including red-capped manakin, red-legged honeycreeper and long-tailed hermit.
 Two and three day tours include visiting the archaeological site of El Perú, 20 minutes west down the Río San Pedro and night time observation of the endemic Morelet's crocodile, along with the chance to fish for the renowned pescado blanco (white fish).
 Volunteering (min.
 2 weeks) is also possible, with the chance to contribute to infrastructure, maintain trails, cultivate the butterfly garden or support environmental education projects among the Q'eqchi' community in Paso Caballos.

-Estación Biológica Las Guacamayas (EBG) is essential for the conservation of the natural resources and cultural heritage of the southeastern area of the Laguna Del Tigre National Park, within the Mayan Biosphere Reserve.
-Their main areas of focus are: Conservation, biology research, community development, and environmentally and socially responsible tourism.
-This approach is based upon the principles of social and environmental responsibility, which is achieved by promoting the protection and conservation of natural and cultural resources in this important rain-forest, as well as expanding the economic alternatives of the neighboring communities.
+The mission of Estación Biológica Las Guacamayas (EBG) is to conserve of the natural resources and cultural heritage of the southeastern area of the Laguna Del Tigre National Park, within the Mayan Biosphere Reserve.
+Their main areas of focus are: conservation, biological research, community development and environmentally and socially responsible tourism.
+This approach is based upon the principles of social and environmental responsibility, through protecting and conserving natural and cultural resources in this important rainforest, as well as expanding economic alternatives for neighbouring communities.